The serious problem of premature birth

 Healthy Babies are Worth the Wait® (HBWW) is a comprehensive initiative by the March of Dimes to prevent preventable preterm birth, with a focus on reducing elective deliveries before 39 weeks gestation.
 HBWW involves an education and awareness campaign, hospital quality improvement and community intervention programs.
 These strategies are focused on interventions and activities that have the potential to make an immediate, substantial and measurable impact on preterm birth.

-November is Prematurity Awareness Month, when the March of Dimes focuses the nation's attention on premature birth.
-The awareness month kicks off on November 13, 2012 with the release of the 2012 Premature Birth Report Card.
-November 17 marks World Prematurity Day, and the March of Dimes and our partner organizations worldwide are asking everyone to help spread the word on the serious problem of preterm birth.
+November is Prematurity Awareness Month® and when the March of Dimes focuses the nation’s attention on premature birth.
+The awareness month kicks off on November 1 with the release of the 2011 Premature Birth Report Card.
+November 17 marks World Prematurity Day, and the March of Dimes and our partner organizations worldwide are asking everyone to help spread the world on the serious problem of premature birth.